rra/docknot/README.md

 You will have to run the last command as root unless you're installing into a local Perl module tree in your home directory.

+To enable tests that don't detect functionality problems but are used to sanity-check the release, set the environment variable `RELEASE_TESTING` to a true value.
+To enable tests that may be sensitive to the local environment or that produce a lot of false positives without uncovering many problems, set the environment variable `AUTHOR_TESTING` to a true value.

 ## Support